andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 5.Then click "Create" located at the bottom left corner.

-- Note: By creating a Resource group, it would be like creating a container that will hold all of your related resources in one centralized location.
+- Note: By creating a Resource group, it would be like creating a folder that will hold all of your related resources in one centralized location.

 <h2>Step 3: Create a virtual machine using Azure and some given specifications</h2>